Nuclear fuel: Metal fuel

+Pure uranium metal has the highest possible fissile atom density of any nuclear fuel, however it has very poor irradiation stability.
+Its poor physical, chemical, and irradiation properties limit its use in reactors.
+To improve its irradiation characteristics, it is usually alloyed with other elements.
+The alloys that have been used include uranium-zirconium (U-Zr), uranium zirconium hydride (UZrH), and uranium-molybdenum, as well as intermetallic compounds like uranium-aluminum, or uranium-silicon.

+Metal fuels are often used in fast reactors because of their ease of fabrication, high fissile density, and ease of reprocessing.
+Metal fuel is easily recyclable through melting or pyroprocessing.
+Early sodium-cooled fast reactors (SFRs) predominantly used metal fuel, notably Experimental Breeder Reactor II (EBR-II).
+Subsequent issues, especially radiation-induced swelling, led to fast reactor programs switching to oxide fuel instead.
+As the behavior of metal fuel in EBR-II was better understood, metal fuels capable of high-burnup operation were developed.
+Better cladding materials, notably HT9, largely solved issues of metal fuel deformation.

+Metal fuel development for SFRs largely focuses on U-Zr (commonly U-10%Zr or U-10Zr) or uranium-plutonium-zirconium (U-Pu-Zr) alloys.
+U-Pu-Zr fuel can also be fabricated with minor actinides for use in transmuting spent nuclear fuel.
+Zirconium-based alloys exhibit good irradiation stability and chemical compatibility, and are easy to reprocess.
+In the United States, the Integral fast reactor program developed U-Zr and U-Pu-Zr fuels capable of withstanding high burnup without any fuel failures.

 TRIGA fuel

 TRIGA fuel is used in TRIGA (Training, Research, Isotopes, General Atomics) reactors.
-The TRIGA reactor uses UZrH fuel, which has a prompt negative fuel temperature coefficient of reactivity, meaning that as the temperature of the core increases, the reactivity decreases—so it is highly unlikely for a meltdown to occur.
+The TRIGA reactor uses UZrH fuel, which has a prompt negative fuel temperature coefficient of reactivity, meaning that as the temperature of the core increases, the reactivity decreases.
 Most cores that use this fuel are "high leakage" cores where the excess leaked neutrons can be utilized for research.
 That is, they can be used as a neutron source.
 TRIGA fuel was originally designed to use highly enriched uranium, however in 1978 the U.S. Department of Energy launched its Reduced Enrichment for Research Test Reactors program, which promoted reactor conversion to low-enriched uranium fuel.
 There are 35 TRIGA reactors in the US and an additional 35 in other countries.

-Actinide fuel

-In a fast-neutron reactor, the minor actinides produced by neutron capture of uranium and plutonium can be used as fuel.
-Metal actinide fuel is typically an alloy of zirconium, uranium, plutonium, and minor actinides.
-It can be made inherently safe as thermal expansion of the metal alloy will increase neutron leakage.